ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/avh_ppocr/_index.md

     - Train an English text recognition model with PaddleOCR
     - Export Paddle inference model
     - Compile Paddle inference model with TVMC
-    - Deploy on the AVH Corstone-300 platform with Arm Cortex-M55
+    - Deploy on the Corstone-300 FVP with Arm Cortex-M55

 prerequisites:
     - Some familiarity with embedded programing is assumed
     - Some familiarity with AI/ML software development is assumed
-    - An AWS account to subscribe [Arm Virtual Hardware](https://aws.amazon.com/marketplace/pp/prodview-urbpq7yo5va7g) Amazon Machine Image(AMI).
-Refer to [this guide](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to create an AWS account.

 author_primary: Liliya Yu